AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return a (cached) list of all known units

+.. function:: max(x, y)

+    Return the max value between x and y

 .. function:: next_non_blank_token_line(token)

     Return the start line of the next non blank token, or the next line for a comment, or 0 if none.

+.. function:: number_of_values(type)

+    Return the number of values covered by a given BaseTypeDecl, 0 if this value cannot be determined.

 .. function:: param_pos(n, pos: int = 0)